 In recent years, the Philippines' top tourist spots have quietly become some of Southeast Asia's most popular.
 Scattered along the Philippines tourist trail lie not a few UNESCO World Heritage sites, some of the most romantic spots on earth, some of the world's best beaches, and almost more churches than you can shake a censer at!

-You'll dig down deep through a Philippines itinerary that covers all these (and more besides) in the next few pages, but allow us to get a few basic Philippines travel tips out of the way first - covering transportation, accommodation, and serious advice on the quickly changing peace and order situation.
+You'll dig down deep through a Philippines itinerary that covers all these (and more besides), but allow us to get a few basic Philippines travel tips out of the way first - covering transportation, accommodation, and serious advice on the quickly changing peace and order situation.

 Philippines Travel Tips to Know Before You Go